COVID FAQs: London Galleries (Bermondsey & Mason’s Yard)

 How do I book my visit?

 Bookings for White Cube Bermondsey and Mason’s Yard exhibitions can be made here.
 Booking slots are for 1 hour and you must arrive within 30 minutes of the start time of your booked slot.
+You may only attend the booking with a member of your household or someone you have formed a support bubble with.

 No booking is required for White Cube Hong Kong.